 Transportation & Infrastructure Advocacy

-- We support General Assemblies giving municipalities the right to call for capital projects referendums.
+- Capital projects: We support the General Assembly giving municipalities the ability to enact capital projects sales taxes by referendum.

 The Greenville Chamber believes that a safe and well maintained infrastructure is essential to a thriving and growing economy.
 With Greenville uniquely positioned along the Interstate 85 corridor between Charlotte, NC and Atlanta, GA, our upstate industries rely heavily on our infrastructure system to get their goods to market.